brandonuscg/qcpy_readme/installation.md

 pip install qcpydev
 ```

-To verify the installation, run the following in Python:
+To check that the installation worked, run the following in Python:

 ```python
 import qcpy